 - The needs and wishes of the victim should be paramount (along with protecting the child) in any response.
 It is important they feel in as much control of the process as is reasonably possible - Wherever possible, the victim, if they wish, should be able to continue in their normal routine.
 Overall, the priority should be to make the victim's daily experience as normal as possible, so that the school is a safe space for them - Consider the age and the developmental stage of the victim, the nature of the allegations and the potential risk of further abuse.
 Schools should be aware that, by the very nature of sexual violence and sexual harassment, a power imbalance is likely to have been created between the victim and alleged perpetrator(s) - The victim should never be made to feel they are the problem for making a report or made to feel ashamed for making a report - Consider the proportionality of the response.
 Support should be tailored on a case-by-case basis.
 The support required regarding a one-off incident of sexualised name-calling is likely to be vastly different from that for a report of rape - Schools should be aware that sexual assault can result in a range of health needs, including physical, mental, and sexual health problems and unwanted pregnancy.
 Children and young people that have a health need arising from sexual assault or abuse can access specialist NHS support from a Sexual Assault Referral Centre (SARC).
-SARCs offer confidential and non-judgemental support to victims and survivors of sexual assault and abuse - They provide medical, practical, and emotional care and advice to all children and adults, regardless of when the incident occurred.
+SARCs offer confidential and nonjudgemental support to victims and survivors of sexual assault and abuse - They provide medical, practical, and emotional care and advice to all children and adults, regardless of when the incident occurred - It will be important in all scenarios that decisions and actions are regularly reviewed and that relevant policies are updated to reflect lessons learnt - It is particularly important to look out for potential patterns of concerning, problematic or inappropriate behaviour. - Where a pattern is identified, the school or college should decide on a course of action - Consideration should be given as to whether there are wider cultural issues within the school or college that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.